-England after the Norman Conquest of 1066.
+Connie is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Connie family lived in Durham.
 The family were originally from the area of Coigners, Normandy, and it is from this location that their name derives.

 Early Origins of the Connie family

 The surname Connie was first found in Durham at Sockburn, where the then Bishop of Durham, Ralph Flambard, granted lands to Roger de Conyers sometime between 1099 and 1133.
 Many of the family were found at East and West Newbiggin.
 "This place formerly belonged to the Conyers family, with whom it continued until the beginning of the 17th century, when Sir George Conyers, Knt., and his son, alienated the manor in various parcels to their tenants. " Hutton-Conyers in the wapentake of Allertonshire in the North Riding of Yorkshire is another ancient family seat.
 "This place was anciently the residence of a branch of the Conyers family, whose Hall appears to have been on the north side of the village, in a field still called the Hallgarth."

-Early History of the Connie family
+Important Dates for the Connie family

-Another 269 words (19 lines of text) covering the years 1080, 1628, 1628, 1731, 1810, 1587, 1663, 1630, 1619, 1684, 1660, 1685, 1758, 1650, 1725, 1695, 1666, 1728, 1633 and 1694 are included under the topic Early Connie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Connie research.
+Another 135 words (10 lines of text) covering the years 1080, 1628, 1628, 1731, 1810, 1587, 1663, 1630, 1619, 1684, 1660, 1685, 1758, 1650, 1725, 1695, 1666, 1728, 1633 and 1694 are included under the topic Early Connie History in all our PDF Extended History products and printed products wherever possible.

 Connie Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Conyers, Coniers, Coigniers, Convers, Converse and many more.

 Early Notables of the Connie family (pre 1700)

-Another 59 words (4 lines of text) are included under the topic Early Connie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Connie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Connie family to Ireland

-Another 31 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Connie family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Connie family